 Also see . . .

 1. Dodge County.
-The New Georgia Encyclopedia's entry for Dodge County discusses some of the land ownership issues, which at one point had the Dodge Land & Lumber Company obtaining Federal conspiracy indictments against every public official in Dodge County who had criticized the company.
-(Submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.)
+The New Georgia Encyclopedia's entry for Dodge County discusses some (Submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.)

 2. Newspaper Account.
-The New York Times presented a completely opposite (Submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.)
+The New York Times presented a completely opposite view of the situation and the murder in 1891.
+(Submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.)

 Additional keywords.
 Murder

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 477 times since then and 44 times this year.
+It was originally submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 530 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.